Optimal transport by a Lagrangian dynamics of population distribution: Conclusion

 \section{Conclusion}

 In summary we developed an effective Lagrangian formalism to explain time variations of population distribution in a movement process in terms of an interpretable potential and dissipation function.
 A dynamical gradient descent algorithm was used to estimate the model parameters and anticipate the system susceptibilities to local changes in the initial values of the movement process.
-Modeling of synthetic and empirical data revealed the significance of inertia in describing these dynamics and showed how microscopic interactions and route optimization shape the mesoscopic dynamics.
+Modeling of synthetic and empirical data revealed the significance of inertia in describing these movements and showed how microscopic interactions and route optimization shape the mesoscopic dynamics.

-Having an effective field theory that can efficiently reproduces the coarse grained dynamics of a movement process would be helpful to study the large scale performances of such dynamical processes; for instance by looking at variations of the associated Hamiltonian as the model parameters and the state of system change with time.
+Having an effective field theory that can efficiently reproduces the coarse-grained dynamics of a movement process would be helpful to study the large-scale performances of such dynamical processes; for instance by looking at variations of the associated Hamiltonian as the model parameters and the state of system change with time.
 It would be interesting to see how deviations from the stationary equations of motion affect the efficiency and entropy production of a movement process \cite{BR-srep-2020,BNR-jphys-2021,NR-pre-2025}.
+Moreover, the statistical behavior of dynamical susceptibilities would be helpful to say something about the criticality or complexity of a movement process.

 We used the Euler-Cromer method to find an approximate solution to the equation of motions.
 Numerical methods like the fourth-order Runge-Kutta can provide a more accurate approximation of the dynamics.
 Finally, note that the above formalism can be used to model time variations of any probability distribution by a Lagrangian dynamics.

 \acknowledgments This work was performed using the ALICE compute resources provided by Leiden University.